Thames Tower

 Thames Tower is an office building in Reading, UK.
+It is located in front of Reading railway station and adjacent to the new Station Hill development.

 History

 Thames Tower was completed in 1974.
 In September 2010, it was vacated.
 In June 2012, LaSalle Investment Management announced plans to demolish Thames Tower and replace it with a new 25-storey building which would be completed in 2015.
 However, in 2013 LaSelle Investment Management announced that it would instead refurbish the building as it was no longer confident that it could fill the new building while charging sufficient rent to fund its construction.